-Part II: Adjusted Income.
-Once annual income has been established HUD regulations require MHA to subtract from annual income any of five mandatory deductions for which a family qualifies.
-These requirements and MHA policies for calculating adjusted income are found in Part II.
+Part III.
+Adjusted Income.
+Once annual income has been established HUD regulations require MHA to subtract from annual income any of five mandatory deductions for which a family qualifies and allow MHA to adopt additional permissive deductions.
+These requirements and MHA policies for calculating adjusted income are found in Part III.

-Part III: Calculating Rent.
+Part IV: Calculating Rent.
 This part describes the statutory formula for calculating total tenant payment (TTP), the use of utility allowances, and the methodology for determining family rent payment.
-Also included here are flat rents and the family's choice in rents.
+Also included here are flat rents and the family's choice of rents.